eworm-de/routeros-scripts/doc/netwatch-notify.md

     /tool/netwatch/add comment="notify, name=example.com, resolve=example.com" host=0.0;

-This supports multiple A or AAAA records for a name just fine, even a CNAME to those.
+This supports multiple A records for a name just fine, even a CNAME to those.
 An update happens only if no more record with the configured host address is found.

+The address family is preserved, so if you want AAAA records (for IPv6) use this:

+    /tool/netwatch/add comment="notify, name=example.com, resolve=example.com" host=::;

 ### No notification on host down